-Van-Action's principal business is to adapt automotive vehicles and to offer mainly lowered-floor minivans and raised-ceiling vans, vehicles ideally suited to transporting people in wheelchairs.
-Van-Action also distributes and installs lifting platforms, motorized winches, various manual controls and other accessories to facilitate the driving abilities of people with reduced mobility.
-Located in Ville St-Laurent, Quebec, Van-Action generates revenues of over \$11 million, half of which come from Quebec agencies.
+Freedom, Liberty, and Van-Action's principal business is to convert automotive vehicles and to offer mainly lowered-floor minivans, vehicles ideally suited to transporting people in wheelchairs for personal or commercial use (Taxi).
+Van-Action also adapts vehicles by installing lifting platforms, motorized winches, various manual controls and other accessories that facilitate the driving abilities of people with reduced mobility.
+Located in Ville St-Laurent, Quebec, and Brampton, Ontario, this segment expects to generate annualized revenues close to \$15 million.